Brinegar History, Family Crest & Coats of Arms

-Where did the German Brinegar family come from?
-What is the German Brinegar family crest and coat of arms?
-When did the Brinegar family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Brinegar family history?The surname Brinegar, is likely of patronymic origin, that is, it belongs to the category of surnames derived from the first name of the father of the initial bearer.
+The surname Brinegar, is likely of patronymic origin, that is, it belongs to the category of surnames derived from the first name of the father of the initial bearer.
 In this instance, the name indicates "son of Brüning," a variant of Bruno.
 The personal name Bruno is a pet form of names such as Brunolf, Brunwardt and Brunheri, all derived from the Old High German word "brunja" meaning brown.
 The name probably would have been initially given as a nickname to one with brown hair or a dark complexion.
 The name may also have been derived from the Middle High German "brunne" meaning "breastplate."
 Bruningsen is also a place name in Westfalia.

 Spelling variations of this family name include: Bruening, Breuninger, Breuninge, Breuning, Brüning, Brünings, Brauening, Brunig, Bruenink, Brunke (Friesland), Bruhnke, Brunken, Brünicke, Brüntjen, Brünjes and many more.

-Another 161 words (12 lines of text) are included under the topic Early Brinegar Notables in all our PDF Extended History products and printed products wherever possible.
+Another 45 words (3 lines of text) are included under the topic Early Brinegar Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: